 Frédéric Baudron is a Senior Scientist working for the French Agricultural Research Centre for International Development (Cirad), based in Montpellier, France.
 Prior to this, he was a Principal Scientist working for the International Maize and Wheat Improvement Center (CIMMYT) based first in Addis Ababa, Ethiopia (from 2011 to 2016) and later in Harare, Zimbabwe (from 2016 to 2023).

-He has been involved in a number of research projects in Ethiopia, Kenya, Rwanda, Tanzania, Zambia, Malawi and Zimbabwe.
-He has 23 years of experience developing solutions with and for smallholders in East and Southern Africa.
+He has been involved in a number of research projects in Congo, Ethiopia, Kenya, Rwanda, Tanzania, Zambia, Malawi and Zimbabwe.
+He has more than 23 years of experience developing solutions with and for smallholders in sub-Saharan Africa.

 PhD in Production Ecology and Resource Conservation, 2011